netscaler/cloud-native-getting-started/aws/unified-ingress/README.md

 	* Ensure that you have VPX and EKS running on AWS.
 	* To bring EKS follow EKS guide
 	* To bring VPX follow VPX guide
-	* Install [kubectl](https://kubernetes.io/docs/tasks/tools/#kubectl) and [AWS CLI](https://docs.aws.amazon.com/cli/latest/userguide/getting-started-install.html) on your machine to access VPX and EKS locally.
+	* Install [kubectl](https://kubernetes.io/docs/tasks/tools/#kubectl) and [AWS CLI](https://docs.aws.amazon.com/cli/latest/userguide/getting-started-install.html) on your machine to access EKS locally.
 	* Create Security policies (inbound rules) for VPX and EKS to enable the traffic flow (Add EKS security group details in VPX inbound security rules and vice versa)

 2. Access EKS cluster from AWS CLI